StackStorm/st2/docs/source/install/windows_runners.rst

     If you do encounter an issue, please get in touch and we will do our best to assist you.

-Windows Runners are currently in experimental / beta phase which means they need to be explicitly enabled for you to use them.

 Pre-requisites
 --------------